These traditional African wax print designs dyed only in indigo are extremely popular in Ghana.

 Many of these designs have been in production since the industrial revolution in Europe.

-All 100% cotton, these genuine wax prints are made in Ghana.
+All 100% cotton, made in Ghana by GTP.
+We do not sell Chinese copies of African wax prints.
 Dressmaking/craft weight: 150 grams per metre, approximately.

 Fabrics are 115 cm / 45 in wide, approximately.
 Fat Quarters are 50 x 57 cm / 20 x 22 in, approximately.

 Ordering lengths: African wax print fabric is cut into lengths in the factory and a paper label is stuck onto it near one end.
 We do not send out fabric with that label on it.
 Therefore, the longest single uncut length we can offer is 4.5 metres.
 If you order more than 4.5 metres, your fabric will come in more than a single piece.
 If in doubt, please contact us.

 As we point out in our book African Wax Print: A Textile Journey -